 The book highlights the points of connections and departures of Jewish Palestine Solidarity from the broader, global, Palestine solidarity social movement and how these departures and convergences participate in refiguring Jewish-American identity.
 Omer’s next research project will look specifically at the intersections of religion, gender, and development, with a particular examination of feminist religious innovations as articulated, practiced, and diffused by local and global actors operating explicitly within the discursive terrains of their traditions or cultural underpinnings.

 Omer also is the co-author (with Jason A. Springs) of Religious Nationalism: A Reference Handbook (ABC-CLIO, 2013), and co-editor with Scott Appleby and David Little of the Oxford Handbook of Religion, Conflict and Peacebuilding (Oxford University Press, 2015).
 This book provides a state-of-the-art exposition of this new field of theoretical research.

 Omer co-directs, with Scott Appleby and Ebrahim Moosa, Contending Modernities, the global research and education initiative examining the interaction among Catholic, Muslim, and other religious and secular forces in the world.

-Omer is a faculty affiliate of the Center for the Study of Religion and Society at the University of Notre Dame.
-She was also the recipient of a research fellowship from the Notre Dame Institute for Advanced Studies (Fall 2011), Charlotte W. Newcombe’s Doctoral Dissertation Fellowship (2007), and Harvard University Merit Fellowship (2006).
+She also was the recipient of a research fellowship from the Notre Dame Institute for Advanced Studies (Fall 2011), Charlotte W. Newcombe’s Doctoral Dissertation Fellowship (2007), and Harvard University Merit Fellowship (2006).
 She was a doctoral fellow at the Center for the Study of World Religions at Harvard University (2002-2004) and a Graduate Associate at the Weatherhead Center for International Affairs at Harvard University (2006-2008).